NOTE: You can also watch a video walkthrough of the common code covered in this blogpost here.

 Accessing Google APIs from PythonIn order to access authorized Google APIs from Python, you still need the Google APIs Client Library for Python, so in this case, do follow those installation instructions from part 1.

-We will again use the apiclient.discovery.build() function, which is what we need to create a service endpoint for interacting with an API, authorized or otherwise.
+We will again use googleapiclient.discovery.build(), which is required to create a service endpoint for interacting with an API, authorized or otherwise.
 However, for authorized data access, we need additional resources, namely the httplib2 and oauth2client packages.
 Here are the first five lines of the new boilerplate code for authorized access:

 from __future__ import print_function